 Steps to consider are:

-- Take an online screening for drug or alcohol use.
+- Take an online screening for alcohol use.
 You will get feedback and a quit plan made for your needs.
 It is totally anonymous and confidential.
 Just curious?
 Go ahead and take it.
 No one but you will know you did the screening.

 - Speak with a recovery counselor for free.
 You can talk to a counselor about your interest in making a change.
 The counselor can help you find a plan that works for you.
 See the Recovery Treatment & Counseling page.
 If you have Partnership and would like to find recovery treatment, look on the back of your card for the Beacon phone number.
 If you give them a call, they will ask you some brief screening questions and then help you find a recovery treatment program to fit your needs.